konantian/Event-Ticketing-and-Check-in-System/README.md

 ## Environment Variables

-- `DATABASE_URL`: The connection string for your PostgreSQL database.
+- `DATABASE_URL`: The connection string for PostgreSQL database.
+- `JWT_SECRET`: A secure random string used to sign and verify JSON Web Tokens (JWTs).
+This should be a long, random string and should be kept secret.
+Used for user authentication and session management.
+Use the different version for local and prod environment.

 ## Database Tables